Olivier Nkamhoua: Niners Chemnitz

 On 3 July 2024, Nkamhoua started his professional career after signing with Niners Chemnitz of the Basketball Bundesliga and the FIBA Champions League.

 Two days after the signing, Nkamhoua was named in the roster of the Portland Trail Blazers for the 2024 NBA Summer League.
 He played in two games, averaging 6.5 points, 4 rebounds and 3 blocks in 14 minutes playing time.

 After the Summer League, Nkamhoua returned to Chemnitz.
 On 2 October, in a Champions League game against Derthona, Nkahmoua recorded his career best 19 points and six rebounds for Chemnitz.
 On 20 October, he recorded his new career-high 21 points in an 81–78 win against ALBA Berlin in Bundesliga.

 Pallacanestro Varese

 On 28 June 2025, Nkamhoua joined Pallacanestro Varese in Italian Lega Basket Serie A (LBA), becoming the third Finnish player in Varese, after Teemu Rannikko and Antero Lehto.

 On 10 July, Nkamhoua was announced on the Portland Trail Blazers roster for the 2025 NBA Summer League.

 On 5 October, Nkamhoua made his Varese debut, recording 28 points as the top scorer in a 105–102 away win against Dinamo Sassari in LBA.

+FC Barcelona

+On 12 July 2026, Nkamhoua signed with FC Barcelona of the Liga ACB and the EuroLeague on a two-season deal.